benc-uk/smilr/vue/README.md

 Setting the configuration `AAD_CLIENT_ID` (or `VUE_APP_AAD_CLIENT_ID` when running locally) will switch on security.
 The value should be the client id of an [app registered with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Setting this changes the app behavior in two ways

-- The *Report* and *Admin* components will be protected by a Vue route guard, this guard checks that there is a logged in user and the user is in the list of admins.
+- The *Report* and *Admin* components will be protected by a Vue route guard.
+This guard checks that there is a logged in user and the user is in the list of admins.
 If there is no logged in user, they are redirected to the *Login* component.
 - If there is a logged in user, all HTTP requests to the data API will include that user's access token as a JWT in the **authorization** header, as described in the standard [OAuth 2.0 Bearer Token scheme](https://tools.ietf.org/html/rfc6750).

 The Login component uses the MSAL.js library to authenticate using the configured `AAD_CLIENT_ID`.
 As we are a SPA this is done with a popup rather than a redirect.